Crime Prevention and Crime Prevention Through Environmental Design (CPTED) Specialist

 In addition to making recommendation during the conception of the building, individual departments also can request security assessments and threat assessments of their present buildings and offices to determine vulnerabilities and to make recommendations to improve the area's security.
 The department will receive a report stating the strengths and weakness and recommendations for improvement.

-If you are interested in having your area surveyed and assessment for improved security enhancement contact the University of Kentucky Police Department's CPTED and Crime Prevention Specialist Officer Alan Saylor.
+If you are interested in having your area surveyed and assessed for improved security enhancement contact the University of Kentucky Police Department's CPTED and Crime Prevention Specialist Senior Officers Andy Eilertson or Alan Saylor.

-Remember, proper employment of CPTED strategies can reduce crime and improve the quality of office life.
+Remember, proper employment of CPTED strategies can reduce crime and improve the quality of life.